jiseong-choi/oxinion-finance/README.md

 The main object of this project is to help you maximize the dividend income with dividend stocks.

+If a company announces for suspension of dividend, will be removed from the database.

 Live Demo <https://dividenddb.vercel.app>

 API Demo <https://dividenddb.herokuapp.com/>